Wild Horse Reservoir Project Alternatives

 Map of Denver Basin Aquifer Storage and Recovery (ASR).
 Click for larger image.

-Aurora Water is proposing to build the Wild Horse Reservoir in Park County, Colorado, approximately six miles west of Spinney Mountain Reservoir near Hartsel.
+The original location for the Wild Horse Reservoir Project is in Park County, Colorado, approximately six miles west of Spinney Mountain Reservoir near Hartsel.
 The reservoir—which would cover a surface area of approximately 1,700 acres and store 95,000 acre-feet of water—would be off channel, meaning no dams would block existing rivers or streams.
 Water would be supplied into the reservoir through a new inlet pipeline connected to the existing Otero pipeline.
 A new outlet pipeline would transport water from Wild Horse Reservoir to Spinney Mountain Reservoir as needed.

 Importantly, water stored in the proposed reservoir would be supplied from Aurora Water’s existing Colorado and Arkansas River water rights so no new water rights or decrees would be required.